-Anyone who has been found to have sexually harassed another person under the terms of this policy is liable to any of the following sanctions:
+Anyone who has been found to have sexually harassed another person under the terms of this policy

 - verbal or written warning

 - adverse performance evaluation

 - reduction in wages

 - demotion

 - suspension

 - dismissal

 The nature of the sanctions will depend on the gravity and extent of the harassment.
 Suitable deterrent sanctions will be applied to ensure that incidents of sexual harassment are not treated as trivial.
 Certain serious cases, including physical violence, will result in the immediate dismissal of the harasser.